Anjok07/ultimatevocalremovergui/README.md

 - **Please Note:** A new patch has been released.
     - The has been addressed:
-        - Fixed an issue with the Demucs model.
+        - Demucs v3 has been fully implemented into UVR.
         - The application now automatically detects your resolution and sets itself accordingly.
-        - Ensemble Customization (Nagivate to the "Advanced" tab in the Help Guide for more info)
+        - Ensemble Customization (click the settings icon for more information)
            - Be sure to download and extract the newest model extension pack to get the most out of this option.
         - Enhanced error handling.
   - Patch installation instructions: